Societal Engagement Funding Opportunities

 Download our Support for Societal Engagement statement (PDF), which details the relevant context about engagement at Imperial for your proposal.

-Here you will find a range of internal and external funding opportunities that are relevant for staff and/or students who currently undertake engagement with the public, or are seeking to do so.
-Please follow the links provided to learn more about how to apply.
+Find out about internal and external funding opportunities for staff and/or students who currently undertake engagement activities with the public, or are seeking to do so.

-If you are considering submitting an application to any of these funding opportunities, please email us at firstname.lastname@example.org for advice, help and support
+If you're considering submitting a funding application, you can email us at email@example.com for advice and support.

 Societal Engagement Seed Fund